 Setting up the decks

-As the main difference between this unit and most DJ controllers is that this has “real” decks, there is a little set-up required.
+There’s a little set-up required, as the main difference between this unit and most DJ controllers is that this has “real” decks.
 To start with, the platters, slipmats and control disc are packed separately, so you need to insert the platters into their enclosures on the unit, aligning them correctly, then pop the slipmats on, and finally, clip the vinyl/central mount parts to the spindles.

 To lock the control disc to the spindle, you pinch the top of the spindle while slowly rotating the disc until you hear it click.
 It locks when the groove in the spindle lines up directly opposite to the button on the side of the Quick Release Adapter.

 All in all it’s a simple job, no more than a few minutes.

 Before moving to this Rane One review, we’d been DJing with DVS and the Rane Twelves.
 So to begin with, we were just using the platters in the same way we’d use 12″ platters, which meant it took a few minutes of adjustment to get used to the smaller size.
 It didn’t take much longer than that, though, and after that they felt brilliant.